From Grass To Glass

 The next step is to heat–treat the milk.
 Heat–treatment ensures the milk is safe to drink (by killing any harmful bacteria) and also helps to keep it fresh for longer.
 The most common form of heat treatment used on milk in Northern Ireland is Pasteurisation, which involves heating it to 71.7°C for at least 15 seconds, and then cooling it very quickly to less than 3°C. Once the milk has been heat treated it is ready to be packaged and sold to consumers.

 Some milk is sent to a cheese making factory to make cheese, or a creamery to make cream, butter or yogurt.
-Why not take a look at the ‘Dairy Industry‘ section of our website to find out how milk is used to make cheese, yogurt and butter or why not have a look at the different dairies in Northern Ireland?
+Why not take a look at the ‘Dairy Industry‘ section of our website to find out how milk is used to make cheese, yogurt and butter and have a look at the different dairies in Northern Ireland?